ScottFeichter/node-essentials-scott/lessons/lesson1-node-intro.md

 }
 ```

 The arguments may be required or optional, but the last argument is required.
-That's for the callback, and it has to return err as the first parameter and the return value as the second parameter.
+That's for the callback, and it has to pass err as the first parameter and the return value as the second parameter.
 You can do:

 ```js
 const { promisify } = require("util");